-Each UST must be properly designed, constructed, and installed, and any portion underground and/or under water that routinely contains product must be protected from corrosion, in accordance with a code of practice developed by a nationally recognized association or independent testing laboratory, as specified below.
-In addition, all new or replaced tanks or UST systems where installation began after ENTER EFFECTIVE DATE OF REGULATIONS must be secondarily contained in accordance with §50112(6).
-All owners and operators of UST systems must meet the following requirements.
+Each UST must be properly designed, constructed, and installed, and any portion underground or under water that routinely contains product must be protected from corrosion, in accordance with a code of practice developed by a nationally recognized association or independent testing laboratory, as specified in paragraphs (1) through (5) of this section.
+In addition, all new or replaced tanks or UST systems where installation began after [ENTER EFFECTIVE DATE OF REGULATIONS] must be secondarily contained in accordance with paragraph (6) of this section.